ruuda/blog/posts/on-benchmarking.md

 is it fair to discard those 20% of slower results?
 It depends on what you want to measure.

-* **When best-case performance of a small, isolated component is what you are after, use the minimum.**
+* **When optimising a component in isolation, take the minimum.**
+  If you are timing a deterministic computation, anything other than the minimum is external interference.
+  The minimum might not be representative of a typical run.
 * **When throughput is what you are after, use the mean.**
-  The mean is related to totals.
+  The mean is related the total.
   After all it is just the sum of all values scaled by a constant.
   An interpretation of the mean is
   “if you run the program <var>x</var> times,